 It only took South Carolina quarterback Steve Taneyhill one game to forever cement his legacy in the Palmetto State rivalry with Clemson

-That’s a bummer for 6-5 South Carolina because the Gamecocks would love to blow up Clemson’s season.
+Clemson travels to South Carolina this Saturday for the 117th meeting between the two schools.
+The Tigers are riding a 26-game winning streak, which the 4-7 Gamecocks would love to end.
 These two schools detest each other and here are 10 reasons why.

 1. Political Factions

 A book could be written on the vitriolic political atmosphere in which Clemson was formed.
 Basically, warring political factions disagreed on whether the state of South Carolina needed an agricultural school or if those needs were being met by South Carolina College (now the University of South Carolina).
 When the joint resolution to establish Clemson Agricultural College of South Carolina came before the state’s General Assembly in 1889, it passed by one vote.
 Few would argue against Clemson’s value to the state of South Carolina today, but the animosity is still there.

 Clemson and South Carolina first met in 1896 and the rivalry experienced its first major ruckus in 1902.
 In the week leading up to the game, South Carolina fans carried a poster with a gamecock standing on top of a tiger steering it by the tail.
 Fights broke out on Wednesday, on game day on Thursday, and during the South Carolina State Fair parade on Friday.
 The continued fighting led to the rivalry to be called off until 1909.

 3. Big Thursday Rivalry